emsommers/archival-work/README.md

 ## mount / unmount
 Connect Digital Archives workstation to UTARMS network drive

+## powershell
+A few Powershell commands when working in Windows

 ## random_useful_stuff
 Snippets of commands that I use (and often forget!)